afids/autoafids/README.md

 ---
 ## What is AutoAFIDs?

-**AutoAFIDs** is an open-source Python package and BIDS App for fully automatic detection of anatomical fiducial points (AFIDs) from 3D brain MRI.
-These fiducials—standardized anatomical landmarks—are used in neuroimaging for tasks such as image registration, quality control, and neurosurgical targeting.
+**AutoAFIDs** is a BIDS App for automatic detection of anatomical fiducials (AFIDs) on MRI scans.
+We make use of these AFIDs in various neuroimaging applications such as image registration, quality control, and neurosurgical targeting.

 AutoAFIDs leverages:

 - A 3D [U-Net architecture](https://arxiv.org/abs/1505.04597) for landmark localization
-- The [Snakemake](https://snakemake.readthedocs.io/) and [SnakeBIDS](https://github.com/khanlab/snakebids) workflow frameworks for reproducible processing
+- The [Snakemake](https://snakemake.readthedocs.io/) and [SnakeBIDS](https://snakebids.readthedocs.io/en/stable/) workflow frameworks for reproducible processing
-- The anatomical fiducial standard developed by the [AFIDs community](https://github.com/afids)
+- The AFIDs protocol developed by the [AFIDs community](https://github.com/afids)

-The software is modality-aware, and supports preprocessing for T1w and T2w MRI images.
-It also includes fine-tuned QC visualizations for quality assurance.
+The software is modality-aware, but best supports T1-weighted MRI scans.
+It also includes QC visualizations for quality assurance.

 ---